MoralisWeb3/docs/docs/01-web3-data-api/aptos/reference/01-authentication.md

 Your API keys carry many privileges, so be sure to keep them secure!
 Do not share your secret API keys in publicly accessible areas such as GitHub, client-side code, and so forth.

 Authentication to the API is performed via API Keys.
-Provide your API key as an `X-API-Key` header:
+Provide your API key as an `Bearer:` header:

 ```bash
 curl --request GET \